Thursday 16 January 2014

 A terracotta version, which might be this one, is mentioned in the sale catalogue of the contents of Roubiliac's studio at his late dwelling house in St Martins Lane by Langfords, Lot 76, third day of sale, Friday 5 May 1762 but it is possible that this lot may have been a different and lost terracotta version of the earlier busts.

 According to Kerslake ( Early Georgian Portraits, National Gallery, 1977) sold to surgeon and collector John Belchier 1706 - 85. (who was also portrayed by Roubiliac circa 1750.

 The terra cotta bust of Belchier by Roubiliac is at the Royal College of Surgeons), information from Christies Archives.

 5. The David Garrick Marble Bust of Alexander Pope by Roubiliac.

-Gateshead.
+Shipley Art Gallery, Gateshead.
 Tyne and Wear.

 on the left L.F.ROUBILIAC SC.
 AD VIVUM MDCCXLI

 The pronounced curl on top of his head is missing from other marble versions.
 Wimsatt notes two other versions in plaster, one with bookdealer Kulgin Duval in Falkland Fife Scotland in 1964, the other at Felbrigg Hall Norwich, Norfolk.